Terry Bradshaw Supports The Eagles ‘100 Percent’ And Says Trump Needs ‘To Go Somewhere And Enjoy His Money’

 — Donald J. Trump (@realDonaldTrump) June 5, 2018

-Fueling his ongoing rhetoric about NFL players being anti-country, anti-flag, and anti-military, Trump took to Twitter early on June 5 to announce the replacement ceremony “Honoring America.”
+Fueling his ongoing rhetoric about NFL players being anti-country, anti-flag, and anti-military, Trump took to Twitter early on June 5 to announce the replacement ceremony, “Honoring America.”
 He ended the tweet with, “NFL, no escaping to Locker Rooms!”
 The ceremony lasted less than 10 minutes and sparked conversation on social media as Trump appeared to struggle with the words of “God Bless America.”

 #DearLoversofLiberty Terry Bradshaw gets it…and HE actually works for #FakeNews, I mean Fox.
 Do you even know why they are kneeling?https://t.co/nL9r3jw6Nr